GoogleCloudPlatform/looker-hosting-reference-implementations/docs/04a_[DEPRECATED]_build_vm_image.md

 # Build VM Images

+> **Warning: The clustered VM reference implementation is deprecated**.
+Running VM-based Looker instances is not advisable for production workloads.
+The use of Kubernetes is strongly recommended.
+For that reason we have deprecated support for the VM-based clustered instance and will be removing it from the repo in a future release.
+Please use the [kubernetes reference implementation](./03a_deploy_kubernetes_instance) instead.

 Next up we will create some Looker images that we can use in our deployments.
 In this section we will cover building VM images.
 VM images are required for VM-based deployments.
 We will utilize Packer and Ansible to create the image for us.

 ## Prerequisites